Comparison of Lubrication Theory and Stokes Flow in Corner Geometries with Flow Separation: Introduction

-We consider solutions to the Reynolds and Stokes equations for three classes of textured bearings.
-First, we examine the classical BFS; then two further variations of step textured bearings.
-The first variation focuses on smoothing the corner recirculation region in the BFS; the second variation focuses on smoothing the slope of sudden expansion at the step.
-The Reynolds and Stokes solutions for pressure and velocity are compared.
-The pressure and velocity profiles from the two models often vary significantly.
-Error is characterized across each class of examples while varying geometric parameters.
-The fluid resistance describes the scaled pressure drop through the channel.
-Through analyzing the percent error in fluid resistance we assess the sensitivity of the lubrication assumptions to various geometries.
+We consider solutions to the Reynolds equation of lubrication theory and Stokes equations for several variations of corner geometries.
+First, we examine the classical BFS; then two further variations on the BFS.
+The first variation focuses on occluding the corner flow recirculation region in the BFS, the second variation focuses on smoothing the slope of sudden expansion at the step.
+For the BFS variations, we characterize the error in average pressure drop between the Reynolds and Stokes equations, and determine that error increases with increasing expansion ratio and with increasing magnitude of surface variation.
+We also consider a lid-driven triangular cavity, which displays the classic sequence of corner recirculation zones, or Moffatt eddies.
+For the BFS variations and the lid-driven triangular cavity, we characterize the corner flow recirculation in the Stokes solutions and determine the points of flow separation.
+We observe that corner recirculation in the BFS can be minimized through occluding the corner separated region from the domain, and find that this does not otherwise disrupt the bulk flow.